PereViader/ManualDi/README.md

 Note: Source generator will never run on 3rd party libraries and System classes because they won't reference the generator.

-Note: A limitation of the source generator is that it does not run for partial classes defined across multiple declarations.
+Limitation of the source generator:
+- Does not run for partial classes defined across multiple declarations.
 It will only operate on partial classes that are declared once.
+- Does not run for classes that use the `required` keyword

 # Container Lifecycle